-Fish populations in Carpenter Reservoir may be affected by minimum and maximum reservoir elevation, and the timing and extent of reservoir filling and drawdown.
-Monitoring results from BRGMON-10 suggest low minimum elevations in the spring (as have occurred in 2017 through 2020) result in a later thermocline development, low growing season productivity, and reduced biomass of lacustrine invertebrates.
-In years with low minimum elevation, there is decreased food availability for all species, and invertebrate drift from the Middle Bridge River and other tributaries becomes more important to the reservoir food web.
+Fish populations in Carpenter Reservoir may be affected by minimum and maximum reservoir elevation, and the timing and rate of filling and drawdown.
+Monitoring results from BRGMON-10 and this study suggest low minimum elevations in the spring (as have occurred from 2017 to 2020, and a lesser extent in 2021) result in increased sediment loading, later thermocline development, a smaller euphotic zone, lower growing season productivity, and reduced biomass of lacustrine invertebrates.
+In years with low minimum elevation, there is decreased food availability for all species, and invertebrate drift from the Middle Bridge River and other inflow tributaries becomes more important to the reservoir food web.

-There is preliminary evidence of negative effects of Modified Operations in 2016 through 2020 on fish populations; Bull Trout showed reduced movement, particularly into and out of the Middle Bridge River, and there was a temporary reduction in fish condition (a measure of fish health) for almost all species.
+Increased sediment loading and elevated turbidity associated with low minimum reservoir elevations may also have sublethal and negative behavioral effects the system's salmonids.
+There is preliminary evidence of negative effects of Modified Operations in 2016 through 2021 on fish populations; Bull Trout showed reduced movement, particularly into and out of the Middle Bridge River, and there was a temporary reduction in fish condition (a measure of fish health) for almost all species.
 Although BRGMON-4 sampling does not target kokanee, limiting our ability to make inferences, kokanee spawner counts may be declining in Carpenter Reservoir.
-We saw low kokanee spawner abundance in 2018, no spawners in 2019, and only one spawner in 2020.

-Kokanee may be declining in the reservoir due to low spring elevations and entrainment through Terzaghi Dam (as occurred in 2016 and 2017).
+We saw no spawners in 2019, one spawner in 2020, and moderate counts in 2021.
+Overall, Kokanee have declined in Carpenter Reservoir relative to WUP levels (2014-2016), possibly related to low spring elevations and entrainment through Terzaghi Dam (as occurred in 2016 and 2017).